flores58c/cst363_mongodb/README.md

 # cst363_mongodb
-This assignment had us make us of mongodb and create scripts to display data.
-We used mapreduce function to sort zip codes in this assignment.
+This assignment had used mongodb and to create scripts to display data.
+The mapreduce function was used to sort zip codes in this assignment.